neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-react-people-in-space.md

     </details>
     &nbsp;

-4. Now we want to fetch the data from the api.
-There is another hook from React that we want to think about here.
-Fetching data from an external source can be seen as a side effect.
-Once you have fetched the data don't forget to call `setPeopleInSpace`
+4. Fetch the data from the [Open Notify API](http://open-notify.org/Open-Notify-API/People-In-Space/).
+This is where another React hook comes in handy, as fetching data from an external source is considered a side effect.
+Remember to call `setPeopleInSpace` after fetching the data.
    <details>
    <summary>🙈 Hint</summary>